6 Routine Tests During Pregnancy That Are Important for Baby (and Mom’s Heart Health)

 -

-Type 1 diabetes, also referred to as insulin-dependent diabetes.
+Type 1 diabetes is also called insulin-dependent diabetes.
 People with Type 1 diabetes must take insulin or other medications daily.
 This makes up for the insulin not produced by the body.

 -

-Type 2 diabetes, the most common form, which arises due to “insulin resistance.”
-The body can’t efficiently use the insulin it makes, and the pancreas gradually loses its capacity to produce insulin.
+Type 2 diabetes the most common form, arises due to insulin resistance.
+The body can’t efficiently use the insulin it makes, and the pancreas gradually loses its ability to make insulin.

 -

-Gestational diabetes, which develops during pregnancy.
-It affects about 6 in 100 pregnancies and can impact the health of both a woman and her child short- and long-term.
+Gestational diabetes develops during pregnancy.
+It affects about 6 in 100 pregnancies and can affect the health of both a woman and her child short- and long-term.

 Why It’s Important for Mom: The risk of heart problems increases with all types of diabetes.
-If untreated, gestational diabetes can lead to premature delivery and increase the risk of high blood pressure during pregnancy.
-While gestational diabetes usually goes away after delivery, women who have had the condition face a 68% higher risk of developing cardiovascular disease later.
+Untreated gestational diabetes can lead to early delivery and increase the risk of high blood pressure during pregnancy.
+While gestational diabetes usually goes away after delivery, women who have had it face a 68% higher risk of developing heart disease later.

 What to Discuss With Your Health Care Team:

-- When you should worry about developing gestational diabetes
+- When you should be aware of developing gestational diabetes

 - Symptoms or risk factors to be aware of

-- How to manage gestational diabetes while pregnant (your health care team may recommend management through lifestyle changes such as healthy eating and exercise or may recommend insulin)
+- How to manage gestational diabetes while pregnant (such as with lifestyle changes or taking insulin)

 - How to reduce your risk for developing diabetes after delivery

-- How gestational diabetes impacts your long-term risk for diabetes and cardiovascular disease
+- How gestational diabetes impacts your long-term risk for diabetes and heart disease

-- How to track your home blood glucose readings on a printed log
+- How to track your home blood glucose readings (Download the At-Home Blood Glucose Log (PDF))

 When: Early and throughout pregnancy

-Why It’s Important During Pregnancy: A complete blood count (sometimes called a panel) is a simple test that can help screen for a variety of conditions.
-The test takes typically less than a minute and consists of a blood draw, usually from the inner elbow.
-It can be used to assess general health, diagnose certain medical conditions or monitor existing conditions and treatments.
+Why It’s Important During Pregnancy: A complete blood count (sometimes called a panel) can help screen for many conditions.
+The blood draw usually takes less than a minute.
+Blood will be drawn, usually from the inner elbow.
+It can be used to assess general health, diagnose certain medical conditions and monitor existing conditions and treatments.

-Why It’s Important for Mom: Results from a complete blood count can give your health care team insight into important aspects of your health during pregnancy, including anemia, blood clotting disorders or occult infection.
+Why It’s Important for Mom: Results can help your health care team understand important aspects of your health during pregnancy, including anemia and blood-clotting disorders.

-A blood clotting disorder can be particularly dangerous during pregnancy, when more blood pumps through your body, adding pressure on your blood vessels.
-Blood clots can lead to serious health problems including stroke and heart attack as well as miscarriage, stillbirth and preeclampsia.
+A blood-clotting disorder can be especially dangerous during pregnancy, when more blood pumps through your body, adding pressure on your blood vessels.
+Blood clots can lead to problems such as stroke, heart attack, miscarriage, stillbirth and preeclampsia.

 What to Discuss With Your Health Care Team: